Leadership Development Strategies

-I help a lot of people try to figure out better organizational and personal leadership strategies.
+I help many people try to figure out better organizational and personal leadership strategies.
 One of the many things that I teach my students is that there is no difference between life and leadership and that if you can master one, you can probably master the other.
 Of course, I also teach them that every vision and goal needs a plan of action if you want that vision or goal to be realized.

-The model approaches leadership from five basic positions: Challenging the Process, Inspiring a Shared Vision, Enabling Others to Act, Modeling the Way and Encouraging the Heart.
+The model approaches leadership from five basic positions: Challenging the Process, Inspiring a Shared Vision, Enabling Others to Act, Modeling the Way, and Encouraging the Heart.
 In today’s exercise, I want you to review each process as described and then examine my simple suggestions and tweaks for consideration.
 Maybe even try a few of them out for yourself.
-If you do, I believe you will begin to see that leadership needle move and you will discover ways that you can make this model work for you both personally and professionally.
+If you do, I believe you will begin to see that leadership needle move, and you will discover ways that you can make this model work for you both personally and professionally.

 Challenging the Process

 Challenging the process is all about the quest for innovation.
 Think about the children that looked upon the gadgets on the show Star Trek.
 These kids grew up and eventually challenged the process of making such gadgets a reality.
 When the achievements were finally made, they challenged the process again to make them smaller and more efficient.
 Challenging the Process is all about change, growth, and adaptability.
 The people within an organization must challenge the process (any process or product) if they seek to improve and remain relevant in the marketplace.
 Amazon.com is an excellent example of this.
 Apple is another.
 These companies continue to question and figure out creative ways to answer the questions being asked.

 Three specific activities that could be implemented to enhance your use of “Challenging the Process” in your own leadership journey could be as follows:

 Ask: Exactly how could this process or product be improved upon? – NOTE: Do not ask, “can this process or product be improved upon?” because we know that it can; everything can.